n-y-kim/aks-test-app/README.md

     ```

     * If you want to make it HTTPS, you need to create a secret called `https-secret`.
 This should be a TLS certificate and key pair. **If it is signed by a certified CA**, such as Google, the **CA certificate should be included in the secret along with the server certificate and key pair.**
     * If it is not signed by a CA and you want to **make your own CA**, you should set CA certificate & key pair first.
+This procedure can use [AKS custom CA add-on](https://learn.microsoft.com/en-us/azure/aks/custom-certificate-authority).
       * After that, create a server certificate and key pair signed by the CA. Then, create a secret with the CA certificate, server certificate and key pair.
         ```bash
         kubectl create -n aks-istio-ingress secret tls https-secret --key=<KEYFILE> --cert=<CERTFILE>